[Skip to content]

 3.2.

-It might be that the Plug-in has not been correctly initialized.
-The Plug-in may not load up at all or is not correctly working in such a case.
+It might be that the plug-in has not been correctly initialized.
+The plug-in may not load up at all or is not correctly working in such a case.
 You can use the Eclipse -clean runtime option to force initialization.
 This will clean the caches used to store bundle dependency resolution and Eclipse extension registry data.
 These caches are then re-initialized during startup.

 You can specify the option either on the command-line, e.g. start Eclipse with the following command: